oodrive/poei/poei-password-manager/README.md

 - Create Java class(es) to generate a random password
   - For the exercise, you will only use alpha numeric characters, no need for special characters
   - You can define arbitrarily the password length
-  - :bulb: You can use the Java class `SecureRandom` to generate a random integer
+  - :bulb: You can use the Java class `java.security.SecureRandom` to generate a random integer
 - Create a controller that uses the Java class(es) to generate a random password

 ## 2 - Customizable password generator